- Location: London, United Kingdom.

 The organization works with local people and Western conservation organizations so that they can reduce the Amur leopards’ prey species population, such as wild boar, sika deer, and more.
 Also, protection reduces human-leopard conflict as well as safeguards the Amur’s habitat, where park guards use camera traps to monitor these wild animals.

 The Alliance has also worked to reduce leopard poaching in Amur leopards’ range.
 They collaborate with indigenous people to minimize wild Amur leopard prey, which reduces human-leopard confrontations such as poaching and endangered wild cat illegal trade and preserves the area.

 There are also eco-tourism and community engagement projects that the organization held for these endangered big cats conservation projects.

 See Related: Celebrity Environmentalist You Need to Know

 Amur Leopard and Tiger Alliance is a partnership of governments, scientific organizations, local communities, and NGOs working together to conserve Amur leopards in the Russian Far East.

 Who is saving the Amur leopards?

-The organization is a globally unique partnership between tiger Amur species specialists, Amur leopard researchers, government agencies, and organizations in both Russia, Northeast Asia lands, and Northeast China.
+The organization is a globally unique partnership between tiger Amur species specialists, Amur leopard researchers, government agencies, and organizations in Russia, Northeast Asia lands, and Northeast China.

-ALTA ‘s goal is to protect tigers and Amur leopards through collaborative conservation projects and efforts; however, because of the natural range of Amur leopards that overlaps with Amur tiger, any project that focuses on one species will have benefits for the other.
+ALTA ‘s goal is to protect tigers and Amur leopards through collaborative conservation projects and efforts; however, because of the natural range of Amur leopards that overlaps with the Amur tiger, any project that focuses on one species will have benefits for the other.

 See Related: Best Conservation Jobs